Cbakes24/Crooz_CAPSTONE_PROJECT/README.md

 ## Running the Project

 To set this up please refer to the SetUp folder of this repository.
 There you will find front/backend instructions for the set up.
+Enjoy!